TTU-CSC/ttu-csc.github.com/_posts/2015-05-14-labs-overview.markdown

 ### [Lab 1: I/O]({% post_url 2015-05-12-lab-1-IO %})
 **Purpose:** Learn how to use a microcontroller to interact with the real world, through buttons and LEDs.
 **Description:** In this lab, you will construct a simple circuit that consists of a button and two LEDs.
-When the button isn't being pressed, both LEDs are off.
-However, while the button is being pressed, one LED should stay on, and the other should blink.
+When the button isn't being pressed, one LED is on and the other is off.
+However, while the button is being pressed, the LEDs should switch state.
 This shows how to use one input, a button, and two outputs.

 ### [Lab 2: I/O with Analog and Arithmetic]({% post_url 2015-05-14-lab-2-IO-analog %})
 **Purpose:** This lab teaches you how to deal with analog inputs.